3.1.1 Looked After Children Procedure

 Any allegation by the child which may be indicative of abuse must prompt a strategy meeting - see Child Protection Procedure London CP.

 A requirement of Working Together to Safeguard Children 2010 (5.25-5.31) (Archived) is that all allegations and other information regarding sexual activity involving young people of under 16 years is formally recorded and a decision made as to whether the police should be informed.
-Where the information is that the young person is 13 years or younger a Strategy Discussion must be held under the Child Protection Procedures (see London CP, Section 7, Child protection enquiries).
+Where the information is that the young person is 13 years or younger a Strategy Discussion must be held under the Child Protection Procedures (see London Child Protection Procedures, Child Protection s47 Enquires Procedure).